MullenProgramming/Java/LeetCode_150/ReadMe.md

 ### LeetCode 150 interview prep questions.

-These solutions do not need to read from STDIN.
+These solutions do not read from STDIN.